JiahaoZhang-Public/JiahaoZhang-Public.github.io/README.md

 # About me
-I am a third year undergraduate student majoring in Electrical Engneering(Electronic Packaging Technorlogy), [Huazhong University of Science and Technology,HUST](https://www.hust.edu.cn/).
-I am now studying in UC Berkeley as an exchange student ,learning CS courses.
+Hi there! 👋 I’m a senior undergraduate student majoring in Electrical Engneering(Electronic Packaging Technorlogy), [Huazhong University of Science and Technology,HUST](https://www.hust.edu.cn/).